 The minor in International Studies provides a broad overview of the contemporary world, including politics, economics, and culture.
 It requires students to reach the 300-level in a modern language other than English, and can be paired with any major.

-Our students are represented by the Croft Senate, which keeps the faculty and staff informed of students’ needs and plans social activities and service opportunities for Croft students.
+Our students are represented by the Croft Senate, which keeps the faculty and staff informed of students' needs and plans social activities and service opportunities for Croft students.
 The Croft staff is dedicated to helping you make the most of your time at the Institute.
-The staff also host the new student retreat, regional and thematic dinners at Dr. Gispen’s house, and a Visiting Speaker Series that brings experts from all over the world to address vital contemporary issues.
+The staff also host the new student retreat, the Fall reception, and a Visiting Speaker Series that brings experts from all over the world to address vital contemporary issues.

 The B.A. in International Studies combines the dedication to intellectual inquiry of the liberal arts with the practical skills sought after by today's employers.
 The courses students take here at the Institute, the time they spend abroad, and their mastery of a new language give them a deeper appreciation for the complex interactions that drive today's global society, the diversity of people and cultures, and the challenges and opportunities of the twenty-first century.
 Second, the skills they develop in writing, speaking, languages, and quantitative and qualitative analysis will makes our graduates competitive in a wide variety of fields at the global level.
 Whether you become a Foreign Service Officer, a financial adviser, an international marketer, an attorney, a teacher, a journalist, or something else; whether you work for the government, a large multinational corporation, a non-profit organization, or small business; whether you live in the United States or abroad, a B.A. in International Studies will not only prepare you for a successful career, but it will help you live a richer and more fulfilling life.